-Situated on 140 acres only fifteen minutes from the center of Santa Fe, New Mexico, our campus overlooks some of the most inspirational land in the world.
-With 360-degree views, mountains to the four directions, bike and walking trails and incredible sunsets, the IAIA campus is like none other.
-Students and potential conference organizers alike will be glad to know high speed internet access is available throughout campus.
+Situated on 140 acres, the IAIA campus overlooks some of the most inspirational land in Santa Fe.
+The IAIA campus is like none other, with 360-degree views, mountains in the four directions, bike and walking trails, and incredible sunsets.
 Download and view the IAIA Campus Map.

-The IAIA Auditorium seats 249 and features a lobby/reception area, digital projection system in VHS and DVD formats, sound system, laptop connection, wireless microphone, and internet.
+The IAIA Auditorium seats 249 people and features a lobby and reception area, digital projection system, sound system, laptop connection, wireless microphone, and high-speed Internet.